 Hi!
 I’m Kat Brown.
 This is my blog, Exotic Maypole.

 It is not about stripping, although I do have a variety of things I could tell you about that too.
-It is because I am very tall, and go through periodic fits of enthusiasm, usually after having seen new and wonderful things, where I decide that I must embark on new hobbies and/or career choices.
+It’s a nickname because I am very tall, and go through periodic fits of enthusiasm.
 I returned from a trip to the 2011 Edinburgh Festival definitely, absolutely going to become a stand-up comedian, or Stephen Merchant’s wife.

 “I see the posters now,” my friend Scott said.
 “Kat Brown: Exotic Maypole!”